Plausibility, likelihood, novelty, nontriviality, versus optima, probabilities, information, givens

 4. Nontriviality or, in stronger dose, depth of a reversible deduction's conclusion is a familiar idea among mathematicians, and has been an element in the formation of ideas about complexity.
 Conclusions in pure mathematics tend to be equivalent to their premises, as Aristotle noted (Posterior Analytics, Bk.
 1, Ch.
 12, link to pertinent text).
 Statements of mathematical equality are often enough used to express what are really calculations, i.e., mathematical term-inferences through equivalences.

-Each promising or aspect counterbalances, quasi-ironically, the essential structure of the entailment relations between premises and conclusions that defines the inference mode to which the aspect pertains.
-So, the collectively systematic character of the definitive entailment relations is reflected in the collectively systematic character of the promising or fruitful aspects.
+Each promising or fruitful aspect counterbalances, quasi-ironically, the essential structure of the entailment relations between premises and conclusions that defines the inference mode to which the aspect pertains.
+The collectively systematic character of the definitive entailment relations is reflected in reverse in the collectively systematic character of the promising or fruitful aspects.

 1. A surmise's conclusion (with 'surmise' as defined above) is complex in the sense of both adding to, and subtracting from, what the premises claim, and is of interest when, counterbalancingly, it brings a simple and natural perspective.